 The wife of John Proctor.
 She fires Abigail Williams as her servant when she discovers that the girl is having an affair with Proctor.
 Elizabeth is a good woman known for never telling a lie.
 She loves her husband deeply, but seems to have the sense that she doesn't deserve him, and therefore often responds coldly to him.
 His affair with Abigail has both shaken the trust she had in her husband and convinced her that she was right in her assumption that she didn't deserve him.

 The The Crucible quotes below are all either spoken by Elizabeth Proctor or refer to Elizabeth Proctor.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Crucible published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Crucible published in 2003.).